dwf/rescued-scipy-wiki/FAQ.rst

 Troubleshooting
 ---------------

-If you experience problems when building/installing/testing SciPy_, you can ask help from `scipy-user@scipy.org`_ or `scipy-dev@scipy.org`_ mailing lists.
+If you experience problems when building/installing/testing SciPy, you can ask help from `scipy-user@scipy.org`_ or `scipy-dev@scipy.org`_ mailing lists.
 Please include the following information in your message: os.name, ``uname -a``, sys.platform, sys.version, numpy.version:underline:`, ATLAS version, compiler versions, etc.  This information can be generated by executing:`

 ::